 Krauze’s current project, a collection of on-the-street interviews of Hispanic residents in Los Angeles titled “La Mesa,” has been broadcast by Univision and curated in Krauze’s latest book of the same name.
 He describes the work as a portrait of what it’s like to be Hispanic in Southern California in 2016.

-Krauze serves as the main anchor at Canal 34, Univision’s KMEX station in Los Angeles, and has extensive broadcast experience — including anchoring the flagship newscast for Foro TV, Televisa’s 24/7 network.
-He was also the longtime host of “Segunda Emisión”, Mexico’s highest-rated afternoon radio news magazine.
+Krauze’s previous broadcast experience includes anchoring the flagship newscast for Foro TV, Televisa’s 24/7 network and hosting “Segunda Emisión”, Mexico’s highest-rated afternoon radio news magazine.
 He is also a regular at Fusion, where he hosted the show “Open Source.”

 Krauze’s work can be found in all mediums; he hosts two podcasts, “Epicentro”, available on Univisión, and Slate’s first Spanish-language podcast “El Gabfest En Español”, a joint venture between Slate and Univisión Noticias.
 He has won eight Emmys, two Golden Mics, an Edward R. Murrow award and a Southern California Journalism Award from the Los Angeles Press Club.
 GQ Magazine named Krauze Mexico’s Journalist of the Year in 2011.